Menu

 Months of inventory is one of the most important metrics for understanding market balance.
 It tells you how long it would take to sell all current listings at the current rate of sales, assuming no new listings entered the market.
 In February 2026, Greater Moncton sat at approximately 5.4 months of inventory.
 For reference, February 2025 was at 4.5 months.

-The commonly accepted benchmarks are straightforward: below four months of inventory generally indicates a seller's market, where demand outpaces supply and prices tend to rise.
-Between four and six months is considered balanced territory, where neither buyers nor sellers have a decisive advantage.
-Above six months tips into buyer's market conditions, where inventory exceeds demand and buyers gain negotiating leverage.
+The commonly accepted benchmarks are straightforward: below four months generally indicates a seller's market.
+Between four and six months is considered balanced territory.
+Above six months tips into buyer's market conditions.

 Median Price Trend: Steady Growth, but Context Matters